giginet/Scipio/Sources/scipio/scipio.docc/prepare-cache-for-applications.md

 Let's see how to use scipio in `prepare` mode.

-### 1. Create a new Swift Package to describe dependencies
+### 1. Create a New Swift Package to Describe Dependencies

 First, create a new Swift Package to describe required dependencies.